DonnaIB/superior_spanish/README.md

 ### User Story Test Cases
 Site User
 1. As a site user, I want to understand the purpose of the site and how to interact with it.

-- The site conforms to industry standards, has clear navigation and the home page sections clearly explain what the purpose of the site is.
+	The site conforms to industry standards, has clear navigation and the home page sections clearly explain what the purpose of the site is.

 2. As a site user, I want to understand what products and services are being sold so I can decide if the site and services are what I am looking for.

-- The products and services are clearly laid out on the home page, with options to click through for further information, including pricing and a description, and the option to buy.
+	The products and services are clearly laid out on the home page, with options to click through for further information, including pricing and a description, and the option to buy.

-4. As a site user, I want to easily register for an account so that I can view my profile and purchases.
+3. As a site user, I want to easily register for an account so that I can view my profile and purchases.

--
+	When visiting the site there is an account icon in the navigation that is clearly marked "Login / Register", whicn opens a registration form when register is selected from the dropdown.

-5. As a site user, I want confirmation that my account was successfully set up.
+4. As a site user, I want confirmation that my account was successfully set up.

+	When a user registers successfully a message is displayed on the screen to notify the user.

-6. As a site user, I want to be able to log in and our easily so that I can access and protect my information.
+5. As a site user, I want to be able to log in and our easily so that I can access my purchases.

+	When visiting the site there is an account icon in the navigation that is clearly marked "Login / Register", which opens a login form when login is selected from the dropdown.

-7. As a site user, I want to be able to easily reset my password if I forget it, so that I can access my account.
+6. As a site user, I want to be able to easily reset my password if I forget it, so that I can access my account.

+	There is a forgot password link at the bottom of the log in page that allows a user to enter their email address.
+There will then receive an email with a link to click and they will be taken to a password reset page.

-8. As a site user, I want to be able to view my details in my own personal user profile page, so that I can view my information, purchase history and save my payment information.
+7. As a site user, I want to be able to view my details in my own personal user profile page, so that I can view my purchase history and access the purchases that I have already bought.

+	When logged in, users will also see a profile page.
+This profile page will show users they order history and it will also provide access to their purchases.
+	* If a user has bought classes, there will be a link to book a class.
+	* If a user has bought short stories, there will be a link to view the stories
+	* If a user has bought pre recorded lessions, there will be a link to view the videos

 Shopper
 1. As a shopper, I want to view a list of products and services so that I can see what is available.

+	The products and services are clearly laid out on the home page, with options to click through for further information, including pricing and a description, and the option to buy.

 2. As a shopper, I want to view details of individual products and services so I can have all the information before deciding to purchase or not.

+	As above, the products and services are clearly laid out on the home page, with options to click through for further information, including pricing and a description, and the option to buy.

 3. As a shopper, I want to view products and services by category, so that I can quickly find what I am looking for.

+	The site navigation also offers a way to filter the different products to view only classes, stories or lessons.
+From there there is a button to click to read more information about each product, with the option to buy.

 4. As a shopper, I want to have the option to search for a product or services, so that I can find the product or service I am looking for quickly.

+	The site navigation has a search option to ensure that users can easily find what they are looking for.

-5. As a shopper, I want to easily add my payment details so I can checkout quickly and easily..
+5. As a shopper, I want to easily add my payment details so I can checkout quickly and easily.

+	Once a user has chosen to buy an item, they are taken to the checkout page when a simple to use to form, with helpful validation messages.
+The form collects only the necessary information to make it quick and easy for the user to complete.

 6. As a shopper, I want to feel confident that my payment details are safe, so I feel comfortable purchinsg from the site.

+	Payments are done using stripe to ensure secure payment processing.
+View the [Stripe](https://stripe.com/ie) website for more information

 7. As a shopper, I want to see conformation that my purchase was successful on screen, so that I am confident the purchase was successful.

-8. As a shopper, I want to recieve an email confirmation after purchasing the product or service so that I an keep a record of what I have purchased.
+	When a successful purchase is made, a sucess message is shown on the screen and the user is redirected to their profile page to access their purchase.

 Site owner
 1. As a site owner, I want to be able to add a product or service to the site.

+	When logged in a super user will find the option to 'Add Product' in the My Account drop down.
+Clicking on this will take them to a page that is only accessible by super users, with a form that will allow then to add a new product to the DB.

 2. As a site owner, I want to be able to edit a product or service on the site so that I can update the information, price, etc.

-3. As a site owner, I want to be able to edit the number of classes remaining for a user so that I can update the account if for any reason the class didn't take place.
+	When the site owner is logged in a super user, if they view a product the option to edit or delete will be visible at the bottom of the card under the 'More Info' button.
+Clicking edit, will take the user to a page only accesible to super users, where they will see a pre populated form, that they can edit.

 4. As a site owner, I want to be able to delete a product or service from the site so that I can remove them if they are no longer available.

+	When the site owner is logged in a super user, if they view a product the option to edit or delete will be visible at the bottom of the card under the 'More Info' button.
+Clicking on the delete option, will delete the product from the DB.